Helen Siegl Papers

 Scope and Contents

-The collection contains woodcut illustration prints for children's books illustrated by Helen Siegl in the late 1960s and early 1970s: The Dancing Palm Tree and One Trick Too Many.
+The collection contains woodcut illustration prints for two children's books illustrated by Helen Siegl in the late 1960s and early 1970s: The Dancing Palm Tree and One Trick Too Many.

 Dates

-- circa 1968-circa 1973
+- Creation: circa 1968-1973

 Creator